astrotime/timenomad_app/collections/_posts/2019-03-23-sidereal-zodiac-in-astrology-its-strengths-and-weaknesses.md

 * based on the geometry of point-like sources of astral energies
 * each fixed star has its own unique energy
-* the constellations have unmistakable astral flavour and influence
+* the constellations are visible and have unmistakable astral flavour and influence

 **The weaknesses** of the sidereal Zodiac:

 * much more remote compared to the tropical Zodiac
 * the fixed stars aren’t that fixed and slowly move with time
-* the influence is extremely punctual and doesn’t always validate
+* the influence of fixed stars is extremely punctual and doesn’t always validate
 * numerous versions of the sidereal Zodiac model compared to one firmly defined tropical Zodiac model

 ### The future of the Sidereal Zodiac